 Being on top of the employment laws of the desired location is a necessity in a compliant expansion.
 The employment law mandates the minimum standard of benefits that an employer needs to provide the employee.
 Further, awareness of the industry best practices, in regards to the number of leave days to be awarded per year, the medical coverage etc, is also key in getting regarded as an employer of choice.

-🤩 What do you consider as the top 3 employment risks companies should be aware of before hiring?
+🤩 What do you consider the top 3 employment risks companies?

 1️⃣ The company needs to be registered with relevant departments for the payment of taxes, employees’ provident/social funds, state health insurance plan and so on.
 This could be done internally through the organization but a recommendation would be to do it through a local partner who has full knowledge of the requirements.
 As different countries have different standards of practices, it is crucial to be aware of the local employment laws.